 - a.
-A wall shall not exceed 12 inches in width.
+A wall shall not exceed 12 inches in width, unless it is used to retain grade and the width is not visible above any adjacent finished grade.
 No wall within 5 feet of a front lot line shall exceed 36 inches in height.
 All other walls are limited to 6 feet in height.
 (Figure 13-3) - b.
 No wall shall be constructed of unfinished building materials, including but not limited to, poured concrete, or concrete blocks unless the wall is properly capped and finished on both faces.
+In residential zones, masonry units for walls shall be no larger than 18 inches in width and 8 inches in height.